kjolley/BIGSdb_documentation/dbase_setup.rst

   * URL of web root, which can be relative or absolute.
 The bigsdb.css stylesheet file should be located in this directory.
 Default '/'.

-* write_access

-  * Describes who can curate isolate records: either 'acl' (access control list) for fine-grained access control to individual isolate records, or leave empty for anybody with curator permission to alter isolate records.

 .. _isolate_xml_field: